 One of the main causes of digestive imbalances is the regular intake of improper food combinations (such as in this picture!).
 This means that it is not always what you are eating, but how you are eating it.
-For example, both yogurt and fruit are very healthy foods, but when eaten together they cause fermentation in the gut, leading to digestive upset and toxic accumulation.
+For example, both yogurt and fruit are very healthy foods, but when eaten together they cause fermentation in the gut, leading to digestive disturbances and toxic accumulation.

 If you are feeling a bit overwhelmed by this long list of food combining “don’ts”, then try to simplify things by choosing the most vital combinations to focus on.

 Eating each meal at consistent and appropriate times not only brings some consistency to your daily routine, but will get your digestive juices flowing strong, as your system will be preparing for your meal before the food even comes.
 This practice will help regulate your digestion, balance your emotions, and keep you energized throughout the day!

 Here is a general chart that lists the ideal meal times, as well as the proper qualities of each meal: